 - Root us more deeply in divine filiation (being children of God);

-- Increases the gifts of the Holy Spirit in us;
+- Increase the gifts of the Holy Spirit in us;

-- Associates us more closely to her mission of bearing witness to Christ;
+- Associate us more closely to her mission of bearing witness to Christ;

-- Helps us and more strictly obliges us to spread and defend the faith by word and deed.
+- Help us and to more strictly oblige us to spread and defend the faith by word and deed.